Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 Concepts’ infinite canvas gives you plenty of space to roam with your ideas, take notes, sketch character studies or share design options.
 Sometimes a limitless sketching space is exactly what you need.
-At other times, you need to define the boundaries for a clear, real-time drawing reference, but still want room to sketch.
+At other times, you need to define the boundaries for a clear, real-time drawing reference.

 We designed Concepts’ infinite canvas to give you infinite flexibility for your projects.
 You can configure your workspace any way you need it before, during or after you draw.
 We’d like to share some techniques for working with your canvas so you can sketch your great ideas with great results.

-When you first enter a drawing, you’ll see a workspace that looks something like this.
+When you first enter a drawing, you’ll see a workspace that looks like this.

 All of your menus are movable.
-You can learn more about them in our tutorial Setting Up Your Menus, Brushes and Presets.
-This how-to is just about the canvas.
+You can learn more about them in our tutorial Setting Up Your Menus, Brushes and Presets - this how-to is about the canvas.